 Fairly heavy rains above 75 mm likely in parts of the island

-Fairly heavy falls above 75 mm are likely at some places in the Sabaragamuwa province and in the Nuwara-Eliya, Kandy, Galle and Matara districts, the Met.
+Fairly heavy falls above 75 mm are likely at some places in the Sabaragamuwa province and in the Nuwara-Eliya, Kandy, Galle, Matara and Kalutara districts, the Met.
 Department noted in its latest weather update.

 Several spells of showers may occur in the Northern and North-western provinces as well.

-Meanwhile, strong winds of about 50-60kmph can be expected at times over the Western slopes of the central hills and in the Western, Sabaragamuwa, Southern, North-western and North-central provinces.
+Meanwhile, strong winds of about 55-60kmph can be expected at times over the Western slopes of the central hills and in the Northern, North-central, North-western, Central, Southern and Sabaragamuwa provinces and Trincomalee district.

 Fairly strong winds of about 30-40kmph can be expected at times elsewhere in the island.